Tenza/configurations/ArchLinux Installation/4 - Installations.md

   <b>LD_PRELOAD='/usr/$LIB/libstdc++.so.6 /usr/$LIB/libgcc_s.so.1 /usr/$LIB/libxcb.so.1 /usr/$LIB/libgpg-error.so'</b> /usr/bin/steam %U
 </pre>

-To use the native runtime, simply set the variable `STEAM_RUNTIME=0`, keep in mind that this method possibly requires the instalation of aditional 32bit libraries, if you are missing any libraries from the Steam runtime.
+To use the native runtime, simply set the variable `STEAM_RUNTIME=0`, keep in mind that this method possibly requires the installation of additional 32bit libraries, if you are missing any libraries from the Steam runtime.

 <pre>
 Edit the shortcut with KDE